 ITS World Congress

-Australia is the only nation in the Southern Hemisphere to have had the privilege of hosting two ITS World Congresses, the 8th World Congress in Sydney, 2001 and the 23rd World Congress, in Melbourne 2016.
+Australia is the only nation in the Southern Hemisphere to have had the privilege of hosting two ITS World Congresses, the 8th ITS World Congress in Sydney 2001 and the 23rd ITS World Congress in Melbourne 2016.

-The 2016 World Congress saw 11,496 registered delegates attend and was estimated to benefit the Melbourne economy by AU$46.6 million – nearly twice the initial projection.
+The 2016 World Congress saw 11,500 registered delegates attend and was estimated to benefit the Melbourne economy by AU$46.6 million – nearly twice the initial projection.
 Read media release. . .

 Here’s some of the feedback provide by delegates at the 2016 ITS World Congress